Get

 • Kneading techniques to manipulate muscles and stimulate deep tissue

 Massage therapy is not a substitute for veterinary care but is a potentially useful tool in rehabilitative pet therapy.
-At times, your veterinarian may prescribe massage therapy as a form of adjunctive therapy for your pet.
+At times, a veterinarian may prescribe massage therapy as a form of adjunctive therapy for your pet.
 This means that the massage isn’t intended to fix the issue on its own.
 However, it may help expedite the healing and recovery process for your pet.

 How To Become a Cat Massage Therapist